Skip to main content

 Yakgwa

-Traditional honey cookies made with wheat flour, honey, and sesame oil, deep-fried and soaked in syrup.
-Served during celebrations and holidays.
+Honey cookies of wheat flour, honey, and sesame oil, deep-fried and then soaked in syrup.
+They show up at celebrations and holidays.

 vegetarianContains: GlutenContains: Sesame